hendersonreed/hendersonreed.github.io/src/pages/quotes.md

 # Quotes

+"Everything around you that you call life was made up by people that were no smarter than you and you can change it." - Steve Jobs

 “All things are poison and nothing is without poison; only the dose makes a thing not a poison.” - Paracelsus

 "Friction is underrated" - [Christopher Butler](https://www.chrbutler.com/personal-machines-and-portable-worlds)